New alpine traverse - young local explorers wanted

-Bradshaw and the Antarctic Heritage Trust worked together to install three Turks at the Trust’s field camp in Antarctica at Cape Adare, to support the conservation of the first buildings on the continent.
+Bradshaw and the Antarctic Heritage Trust worked together to install three Turks at the Trust’s field camp in Antarctica at Cape Adare in 2017, to support the conservation of the first buildings on the continent.

 The Mahu Whenua Traverse and its Turks are a community project, created with donated money and volunteer work.